 It’s Wednesday.
 That means two things must be true.
 Lisa is practicing with her community chorus, and I’m looking forward to participating in my online diabetes support group, DSMA.

 Technically DSMA (Diabetes Social Media Advocacy) is about how people in the diabetes community can use social media tools (like Facebook, Twitter, blogs, e-mail, Wikis, etc.) to work effectively with patients and care providers.
+As Salesforce reports, there already are a myriad companies that use a case management software to keep customers’ interactions at one place, but DSMA aims at giving the same kind of flexibility to customers.
 But in actuality it seems like a virtual support group for people with diabetes.
 We discuss how we interact with doctors, how we cope with the personal and societal stresses due to our beleaguered pancreases, what works for us in terms of self-management, etc. Occasionally, we talk shit about our real-world advocacy groups (the ADA, the CDA, JDRF) and — amazingly — sometimes they engage us and change their practices to be more responsive.

 (There’s also a fair bit of nonsense that’s interspersed among the three to five questions that the moderator doles out over the hour.
 We’re all there to learn from each other and to advocate, but we’re also just normal people who need to blow off a little chronic illness-induced stress.
 Does this lower the signal-to-noise of an already fast-paced conversation?
 Yes.
 But I also think it adds some extra humanity to what could otherwise be a very clinical or business-like subject.)